 Training and Certification

-- Proper Donning and Doffing Techniques: Wearing or removing a hazmat suit incorrectly can put you in contact with contamination, especially in a contaminated area.
-Training makes sure personnel take the steps they can to keep from running into risks when doing these things.
+- Proper Donning and Doffing Techniques: Wearing or removing a hazmat suit incorrectly can expose you to contamination, especially in a contaminated area.
+Training ensures personnel take the necessary precautions to avoid risks.

-- Hazard Recognition: Personnel must know what level is needed to protect them from their own specific hazards and to use the correct suit for the task.
+- Hazard Recognition: Personnel must know what level of protection is needed to protect them from their specific hazards and use the correct suit for the task.

-- Emergency Response Preparedness: Quick correct actions can save lives in high stakes.
-Workers can better respond confidently in emergencies because training teaches them what to do in a chemical leak or biological spill.
+- Emergency Response Preparedness: Quick, correct actions can save lives in high-stakes situations.
+Training teaches workers what to do in a chemical leak or biological spill, helping them respond more confidently in emergencies.

 - Certification Requirements: Workers in many industries must achieve PPE certification to adhere to OSHA and associated regulatory standards.